 It is not known whether melatonin will harm an unborn baby.
 Do not use this product without medical advice if you are pregnant.

-High doses of melatonin may affect ovulation, making it difficult for you to get pregnant.
-Melatonin has caused vaginal bleeding or spotting in some women who are nearing menopause.
+High doses of this medicine may affect ovulation, making it difficult for you to get pregnant.

 It is not known whether melatonin passes into breast milk or if it could harm a nursing baby.
 Do not use this product without medical advice if you are breast-feeding a baby.